picimako/intellij-inspections/article/30-Script-filtering/30-Script-filtering.md

 Though I haven't been able to totally wrap my head around Complete Match filters there is a practical example I ran into.

-Let's say you have a method call and you want to iterate through its arguments in a Script filter:
+Let's say you have a method call, and you want to iterate through its arguments in a Script filter:

 ```java
 $someObject$.$methodCall$($arguments$);